 An explanation for why we have these spontaneous thoughts is that our brains are equipped with an ability to generate new ideas, which enables us as humans to create art, produce original solutions, or invent something new.
 It comes from systems in the brain that act collectively as a “thought generator.”

 Some of these thoughts may be truly original ideas or they could be random connections to something we had heard, seen, or imagined.
 Sometimes thoughts may pop up just because there is a part of us that believes we should NOT think these thoughts, especially if they are thought to be scary, immoral, or socially inappropriate.

 The OCD Spotlight:

-The difference is that for those who do not suffer from OCD, unwanted, intrusive thoughts are usually evaluated as merely strange or perhaps disturbing, but no matter how repulsive or horrific the thoughts may be, they are experienced as just thoughts and thus not particularly problematic.
+A difference though is that for those who do not suffer from OCD, unwanted, intrusive thoughts are usually evaluated as merely strange or perhaps disturbing, but no matter how repulsive or horrific the thoughts may be, they are experienced as just thoughts and thus not particularly problematic.

 The thoughts may come uninvited, but for the most part, these fringe thoughts have to be accessed purposefully such as for a creative writing project or when recalling a horror movie.
 Either way, these thoughts are usually not processed any further and are quickly forgotten.

 For those who struggle with OCD, these same thoughts present as loud, intense, and persistent making them difficult to ignore.
 It is as if the thoughts are being lit up by a bright spotlight.
 It is important to recognize that the intensity of the thought does not necessarily make the thought more important, just as the loudness of a voice does not necessarily make a message more meaningful nor does the size of a font make a message more real, though they do make the messages incredibly difficult to ignore.